 Mountains to Sound Greenway Trust, Burien PaRCS, and Dirt Corps – Burien Green Teens

 Learn valuable job skills and network with environmental professionals while spending time outdoors with a cohort of teens.
-Lunch is provided and each intern leaves with a set of restoration tools and gear (including hiking boots, Carhartt pants, Greenway Trust shirt, gloves, first aid kit, and more).
+Lunch is provided and each intern leaves with a set of restoration tools and gear (including hiking boots, work pants and boots, gloves, first aid kit, and more).
+Two week summer internship program.
 Applications are usually due in early June.
-2023: $1,200 stipend (or $1,500 for interns returning as assistant leaders), 25 hours/week, August 14-25.
+Pay as of 2025: $1,200 stipend for new interns and $1,500 for Assistant Leaders (returning interns with more leadership).

-City of Seattle, Seattle Youth Employment Program – Seattle Youth Employment Program
+City of Seattle – Seattle Youth Employment Program

-DIRT Corps – Fall 2023 RainWise Job Training Sessions
+DIRT Corps – Spring 2025 RainWise Green Jobs Training Program

 Ages: 18+ years old

 Learn how to plan, design, build, and maintain Green Storm Water Infrastructure spaces!
-Five-week training program focused on ecological restoration, green stormwater infrastructure (GSI), and urban forestry.
+Seven-week training program focused on ecological restoration, green stormwater infrastructure (GSI), and urban forestry.
 Gain skills that will prepare you to work in landscape maintenance, water quality control, and climate resilience.
 Learn about Seattle’s RainWise program.
 Work with a diverse team and have fun!
-Two sessions to choose from: September 5-October 10 or October 17-November 18.
-2023: $20 per hour, 6-10 hours per week.
+The program begins on April 22 and ends on June 6, 2025.
+Pay as of 2025: $21 per hour, 6-10 hours per week.

 EarthCorps – Corps Member